SAS-Systems/Unveiled-Documentation/SRS/UC2_Configure_settings.md

 ## 4. Preconditions

-### 4.1 Approved user and correct settings
+### 4.1 Approved user
-Before the user is able to manage settings, he should have an valid account on the server specified in the settings.
+Before the user is able to manage settings, he should have an valid account on the server he will specify in the settings.

 ### 4.2 User on the main page
-The user should have already opened the Unveiled Android Application on his smartphone, navigated to the seetings screen.
+The user should have already opened the Unveiled Android Application on his smartphone and navigated to the seetings screen.

 ## 5. Postconditions
+The following use cases require this use case to be completed:
 * Login
 * Maintain profile
 * Capture videos and photos